 Lands to the north and east of the Plan Area are underlain by proven sour gas reserves and there is a history of sour gas extraction in these areas.
-In addition, Alberta Energy Regulator (AER) records indicate that there is an abandoned oil well head within the Plan Area.
+In addition, AER records indicate an abandoned oil well head within the Plan Area.